plone/training/mastering-plone/dexterity_2.rst

 * They provide a interface to which you can bind features like views
 * Some fields are indexed in the catalog making the listing faster
 * Talks are now versioned
-* You wrote your first upgrade-step to move the talks around: Whopee!
+* You wrote your first upgrade step to move the talks around: yipee!